simeon49/blog/themes/hugo-theme-cactus-plus/README.md

 ## Disqus

 This theme features a comment system powered by Disqus.
-Just add your Disqus-shortname to the [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml) and set `enableDisqus = true`, then let readers respond to your blog posts.
+Just add your Disqus-shortname to the [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml) and set `enableComment = true`, then let readers respond to your blog posts.

 ## Social link icons